bcbi/PredictMD.jl/README.md

 Once the test suite has passed, you are ready to use AluthgeSinhaBase.

 ## Examples
-The `examples/` folder contains several files that illustrate the usage of AluthgeSinhaBase:
+The `examples/` folder contains several files that illustrate the usage of AluthgeSinhaBase.

+### Statistics examples

+TODO.

+### Machine learning examples

 | Filename | Problem type | Problem description | Dataset |
 | -------- | ------------ | ------------------- | ------- |